Pramod Kumar Srivastava

-Pramod Kumar Srivastava (born 15 August 1955) is an American immunologist and physician serving as the Eversource Energy chairman in experimental oncology at the University of Connecticut School of Medicine.
-He is known for his work on cancer vaccines.
+Pramod Kumar Srivastava (born 15 August 1955) is an American immunologist and physician.
+He serves as the Eversource Energy chairman in experimental oncology at the University of Connecticut School of Medicine.
+His research focuses on cancer vaccines.

 He is the scientific founder of Antigenics (AGEN), the New York-based biotech company.

 Early life and education

 Srivastava completed his Ph.D. at the Centre for Cellular and Molecular Biology, Hyderabad, India, and his MD from the University of Connecticut School of Medicine.

 Career

-Srivastava was appointed Assistant Professor in the Department of Pharmacology, Mount Sinai School of Medicine, in 1989.
-He moved to Fordham University as an associate professor of biology in 1993 and became a full Professor in 1995.
-During this time, Srivastava co-founded a biotechnology company, Antigenics, in 1994.
+In 1989, Srivastava was appointed Assistant Professor in the Department of Pharmacology at Mount Sinai School of Medicine.
+In 1993, he joined Fordham University as an Associate Professor of Biology and was promoted to full Professor in 1995.
+In 1994, he co-founded the biotechnology company Antigenics.

-In 1997, he was appointed physician health services professor of medicine at the University of Connecticut School of Medicine.
-He became the founding director of the Center for Immunotherapy of Cancer and Infectious Diseases.He was also the founding chairman of the Department of Immunology.
+In 1997, Srivastava joined the University of Connecticut School of Medicine as a Professor of Medicine.
+He later became the founding director of the Center for Immunotherapy of Cancer and Infectious Diseases. and served as the founding chairman of the Department of Immunology.
 Since 2011, he has been the director of the Carole and Neag Comprehensive Cancer Center at the University of Connecticut School of Medicine.